 Manafort himself briefly addressed the court outside the jury’s presence so that Judge Ellis himself could question the defendant and his decision not to testify in his own defense.
 Satisfied the decision was considered, the judge moved on to other business.
 The court and counsel will shortly settle arguments regarding jury instructions, and final arguments will be delivered on Wednesday, August 15.

-Paul Manafort will be back in federal court in September to face more federal criminal charges that have nothing whatsoever to do with the corruption of elections, undue influence upon the body politic, Russian interference in U.S. domestic political concerns, or President Donald J. Trump.We value your comments!
-Please weigh in on our comment section below.
+Paul Manafort will be back in federal court in September to face more federal criminal charges that have nothing whatsoever to do with the corruption of elections, undue influence upon the body politic, Russian interference in U.S. domestic political concerns, or President Donald J. Trump.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com